lch99310/chunghao_lee/content/posts/When AGI Moves In/index.md

 ---

-## The Interface Is a Translation Layer // 一、介面的本質：一層翻譯
+## The Interface Is a Translation Layer // 介面的本質：一層翻譯

 Push the previous piece's conclusion one step further.
 An interface is, at its core, a **translation layer**.
 Human intent is continuous, fuzzy, multi-dimensional; machine execution is discrete, precise, single-threaded.
 The interface stands in between, translating the former into the latter.